cloudbook-project/agent/README.md

 	- pynat
 	- urllib

-###### Note: any extra library that has to be imported in the code to execute, must be installed previously in the machine (i.e. if you want to run a game that uses pygame you have to install it previousy in each agent machine)
+_Note: any extra library that has to be imported in the code to execute, must be installed previously in the machine (i.e. if you want to run a game that uses pygame you have to install it previousy in each agent machine)_

 ### Features

-Currently, the Agent is capable of performing the following tasks:
+The Agent is capable of performing the following tasks:
 - Configure itself with the corresponding files: the project configuration file (./distributed/config.json) and its own (./agents/config_agent_XX.json).
 - Stay idle until the deployer indicates the DUs to load (./distributed/cloudbook.json) and then load the required DUs overwriting their invoke function for an agent function that knows the IPs and ports  of the agents (obtained reading the file ./distributed/agents_grant.json) to be able to send requests to them.
 - Launch an http server to allow receiving requests from other agents.